brunodp/viber-play-sdk/docs/api.md

 (Experimental) Get a list of unconsumed purchases.
 This is useful for games to double check if there's unconsumed purchase should be processed.
-Please note the list will only consists of the purchases made on the same payment platform of the current device. e.g. App Store purchases will not be visible on Google Play device.

 **Examples**